-Closing and delay information is broadcast on local radio stations, and a tape recording on the College’s main line, 301-663-3131, will be activated to announce the cancellation or delay.
-If commuting students can’t get to campus and classes have not been canceled, please contact the professor or the academic department.
+Closing and delay information will be texted through the College's emergency notification system, Hood Alert.
+You can sign up for Hood Alert here.
+If commuting students can’t get to campus and classes have not been canceled, please contact your professor or the academic department.

 View Campus Map

 Campus phones are found in every office on campus and on the first floor of each residence hall.
 If a campus phone book is not available, dial 0 and the operator will connect you with the person or office you need.
 While on campus, dial the last four digits of a phone number to contact an office or a student.
 Off campus, you must dial the area code and three-digit exchange (360 for students and 696 for offices).
 For convenience, a campus phone is located in the commuter lounge in the Whitaker Campus Center.

 Blue and Grey Today

 Published jointly by the registrar and the Office of Marketing and Communications every other year, the catalog contains academic and other policies and a description of the curriculum.
 Catalogs can be picked up at the registrar’s office.